LulzSec6824/color_war_web/README.md

 - **Interactive Gameplay**: Engage in a dynamic and strategic battle for board dominance.
 - **Visually Engaging Animations**: Smooth animations for circle division and other game events.
 - **Sequential Division**: Trigger cascading chain reactions to take over the board.
+- **Theme Toggle**: Switch between a green theme and a dark mode.
+- **Responsive Design**: The game is designed to be responsive and playable on different screen sizes.

-## 📜 Game Rules
+## 📜 How to Play

 ### 🛠️ Game Setup & Core Mechanics

+1. **Select Number of Players**: Choose between 2, 3, or 4 players.
-1. **Initial Placement**: At the start of the game, each player selects a designated "box" on the 8x10 game board.
+2. **Initial Placement**: At the start of the game, each player selects a designated "box" on the game board.
 The initial circle placed in this box will begin with 3 "power" (pow).
+3. **Adding Power**: On your turn, you can only add power to your own circles.
+Click on one of your circles to add 1 power to it.
-2. **Circle Division**: When a circle accumulates 4 power, it divides into 4 new circles, each with 1 power.
+4. **Circle Division**: When a circle accumulates 4 power, it divides into 4 new circles, each with 1 power.
 The original box from which the division occurred will become empty.
-3. **Division Animation**: A visually engaging animation shows the new circles emanating from the main circle, moving simultaneously in up, down, left, and right directions.
-4. **Placement Restriction**: After the initial circle selection phase, players are prohibited from placing new circles in any empty box.
 5. **Circle Conversion**: If a player's circle is hit by an opponent's circle, it converts to the opponent's color.
 If the converted circle has 3 power, it immediately divides according to the opponent's circle division logic.
-6. **Power Increment**: Players can only interact with and add 1 power to circles that match their designated color.
-Once a player's colored circle reaches 4 power, it must follow the division rules.
-7. **Sequential Division**: A sequential division mechanism is implemented.
+6. **Sequential Division**: A sequential division mechanism is implemented.
 After an initial circle divides, any adjacent circles that subsequently reach 4 power will divide in a cascading sequence.

 ### 🏆 Winning